ptbrowne/cozy-gitdocs/docs/tutorials/app.md

 ---
-title: How to create your first Cozy application
+title: Create your first Cozy application
-summary: Have your first application ready to be run in a Cozy
+description: Have your first application ready to be run in a Cozy
 ---

 ## Prerequisites